Page Dunlap

-Early years
+Early life

-Dunlap was born in Harrisonburg, Virginia in 1965.
-Her parents Bunny and Bill were avid golfers, and she grew up playing the game.
-She attended Sarasota High School in Sarasota, Florida, and played for the Sarasota Sailors high school golf team.
-Dunlap was the state high school golf championship runner-up twice—as a junior in 1982, and again as a senior in 1983.
-She also found success as a junior amateur golfer by winning the Orange Bowl Junior Tournament in 1982 and the American Junior Golf Association tournament in 1983.
-She graduated from Sarasota High School in 1983.
+In 1965, Dunlap was born in Harrisonburg, Virginia.
+Her brother is Scott Dunlap, who became a professional golfer.
+Dunlap attended Sarasota High School in Sarasota, Florida and played for the high school golf team.
+She was the state high school golf championship runner-up twice: as a junior in 1982 and again as a senior in 1983.

+Dunlap also found success as a junior amateur golfer by winning the 1982 Orange Bowl Junior Tournament and the 1983 American Junior Golf Association tournament.
+In 1983, she graduated from Sarasota High.

-College career
+Amateur career

 Dunlap accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where her older brother, Scott Dunlap, was already a member of the Florida Gators men's golf team.
 She played for coach Mimi Ryan's Florida Gators women's golf team in National Collegiate Athletic Association (NCAA) competition from 1984 to 1987, and was a member of the Lady Gators' back-to-back NCAA championship teams in 1985 and 1986.
 Dunlap was also a three-time collegiate tournament medalist, which included winning the Florida Intercollegiate Golf Championship in 1985, and shooting a 72-hole score of 291 to win the individual NCAA Division I Championship by a single stroke in 1986.
 She was a second-team All-American in 1985, a first-team All-American in 1986, and won the Broderick Award for Golf as the nation's outstanding female collegiate golfer in 1985–86.

-Dunlap graduated from the University of Florida with a bachelor's degree in exercise and sports science in 1987, and was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 1998.
+In 1987, Dunlap graduated from the University of Florida with a bachelor's degree in exercise and sports science.